Looking for ideas for wildlife tours from Sydney? Check out my guide to whale watching in Sydney from water and from land.

-I have been whale watching in Sydney for a number of years, starting with university ecology field trips.
+I have been watching whales in Sydney for a number of years, starting with university ecology field trips.
 Over the years, I have tried and tested most of the whale watching spots along the coast and the majority of whale watching cruises.
-Here, is the guide to the best whale watching in Sydney based on my experience.
+Here is the guide to the best whale watching in Sydney based on my experience.

 Humpback Whale migration

 Each year more than 30,000 Humpback whales cruise past Sydney on their 10,000-kilometer migration between their feeding grounds in Antarctica and their breeding grounds in the warm tropical waters of the Great Barrier Reef.

 When can you see whales in Sydney